Jason Vargas dazzles in Royals’ 4-0 victory over Indians

 But this one hit the padding atop the left-field wall and bounced up and back into the field.
 Bonifacio had a one-out double.
 He moved to third on Brandon Moss’ deep fly to right-center, and that brought up Whit Merrifield, who had been hitless in his first two plate appearances while trying to extend his 16-game hitting streak.

 Merrifield did just that.
-He belted a double to the wall in left-center, scoring Bonifacio, and his 17-game streak is the longest active in baseball.
+He belted a double, scoring Bonifacio, and his 17-game streak is the longest active in baseball.

+“Big spot in the game,” Merrifield said.
+“That was a big run for us.
+Gave Vargy a little bit of cushion.”

-There was more insurance to come.
-Moustakas hammered his 14th home run of the season with one out in the eighth, a solo shot to right-center.
+The eighth provided even more insurance when Moustakas hammered his 14th home run of the season with one out in the eighth, a solo shot to right-center.
 That was Tomlin’s final pitch.
 But the Royals weren’t finished.

 Cain continued the eighth with a single and scored from first when Eric Hosmer belted a double off the wall in left.